Mental Health

 - Have an annual income of less than £20m and at least 5 years’ audited or independently examined accounts

-Read our case studies below for examples of eligible organisations.
+Read our case studies below for examples of eligible charities.
 We also encourage you to contact us before applying if you ar eunsure about your eligibility.

 How to apply